ZipDesk Desk-in-a-Box Standing Desk Review

 As we write about in our blog post on What Employers Urgently Need to Know About Kitchen Table Ergonomics, many companies are now subsidizing a standing desk for their employees’ home offices.
 But some employers have hesitated either because of financial stability concerns (i.e. in the event certain employees may get laid off in the uncertain economic future) or concern that these employees may never come back to campus if they decide they like working at their standing desk at home better than their old fixed-height desk at the office, and they don’t want to invest twice.

-The ZipDesk is a unique solution for these employers in that it can be easily disassembled and re-packed in the original packaging for safe transport back to the office, either in their cars or via FedEx or UPS.
+The ZipDesk is a unique solution for these employers in that it can be easily disassembled and re-packed in the original packaging for safe transport back to the office, either in their cars or via FedEx or UPS (also consider our roundup of cable management kits to see which ones can be disassembled and reused easily).
 And if it does come back to the office employees need to be concerned about meeting the common requirement for ANSI/BIFMA certification on their furniture, since it is fully-certified and G1 compliant for ergonomic height standards.
 The Mayo Clinic’s NEAT certification on this desk is another bonus for corporate, government and educational employers.

 In terms of desktop durability we recommend that everyone who uses a standing desk read our primer on How to Clean, Sanitize and Disinfect Your Standing Desk Workstation in the Age of Coronavirus.
 Being a powder-coated top the surface will not stand up as well to hospital-grade disinfectants as iMovR’s other desks that are made with healthcare-grade 3D-laminated surfaces, but can be cleaned and sanitized with Clorox Wipes, like most other desk products.
 Since the tops are ergo-contoured, not edge-banded, there are no glue seams to dry out (or collect germs).